pimbongaerts/radseq/README.md

 This documentation is dynamically generated using the listed [README_compile.py](README_compile.py) script, extracting purpose, usage and links to example files from the [argparse](https://docs.python.org/3/library/argparse.html) information of each script.

-## vcf_clone_detect

-**[vcf_clone_detect.py](vcf_clone_detect.py)** - Attempts to identify groups of clones in a dataset.
-The script (1) conducts pairwise comparisons (allelic similarity) for all individuals in a `.vcf` file, (2) produces a histogram of genetic similarities, (3) lists the highest matches to assess for a potential clonal threshold, (4) clusters the groups of clones based on a particular threshold (supplied or roughly inferred), and (5) lists the clonal individuals that can be removed from the dataset (so that one individual with the least amount of missing data remains).
-If optional popfile is given, then clonal groups are sorted by population.
-Note: Firstly, the script is run with a `.vcf` file and an optional popfile to produce an output file (e.g. `python3 vcf_clone_detect.py.py --vcf vcf_file.vcf --pop pop_file.txt --output compare_file.csv`).
-Secondly, it can be rerun using the precalculated similarities under different thresholds (e.g. `python3 vcf_clone_detect.py.py --input compare_file.csv --threshold 94.5`)

-	usage: vcf_clone_detect.py [-h] [-v vcf_file] [-p pop_file] [-i compare_file]
-                           [-o compare_file] [-t threshold]

-	optional arguments:
-	  -h, --help            show this help message and exit -v vcf_file, --vcf vcf_file
-	                        input file with SNP data (`.vcf`)
-	  -p pop_file, --pop pop_file
-	                        text file (tsv or csv) with individuals and populations (to accompany `.vcf` file)
-	  -i compare_file, --input compare_file
-	                        input file (csv) with previously calculated pairwise comparisons (using the `--outputfile` option)
-	  -o compare_file, --output compare_file
-	                        output file (csv) for all pairwise comparisons (can later be used as input with `--inputfile`) -t threshold, --threshold threshold
-	                        manual similarity threshold (e.g. `94.5` means at least 90.5 percent allelic similarity for individuals to be considered clones)

-## structure_mp

-**[structure_mp.py](structure_mp.py)** - Multi-processing STRUCTURE (Pritchard et al 2000) wrapper for RAD-seq data.
-Takes a `.vcf` as input file and then creates a number of replicate datasets, each with a different pseudo-random subsampling of one SNP per RAD contig.
-Then, it runs the replicate datasets through STRUCTURE across multiple threads, and summarises the outcome with CLUMPP (Jakobsson and Rosenberg 2007).
-Finally, it assesses the number of potential clusters using the Puechmaille 2016 method (only suitable for certain datasets).
-Note: STILL NEEDS TO BE MODIFIED FOR GENERAL USE.
-Input file (`.vcf`) should be sorted by CHROM, and different params files need to be present in current path.

-	usage: structure_mp.py [-h] vcf_file pop_file maxK replicates threads

-	positional arguments:
-	  vcf_file    input file with SNP data (`.vcf`) pop_file    population file (.txt)
-	  maxK        maximum number of K (expected clusters) replicates  number of replicate runs for each K threads     number of parallel threads

-	optional arguments:
-	  -h, --help  show this help message and exit

-Example input file(s):  [vcf_file.vcf](input_examples/vcf_file.vcf), [pop_file.txt](input_examples/pop_file.txt).

 ## vcf

 **[popfile_from_vcf.py](popfile_from_vcf.py)** - Creates tab-separated popfile from `.vcf`, using a subset of the sample name